Vandal Savage: Post-Crisis

 When the now-adult founding members of the Teen Titans decide to reform the group under the name the Titans, they soon interfere with one of Vandal Savage's schemes.
 To counter them, Savage creates his own team of villains known as Tartarus (the mythological prison of the ancient Titans).
-The members include the Red Panzer, Gorilla Grodd, Lady Vic, Siren, and Cheshire (both an enemy of the Titans and the mother of Roy Harper's child Lian).
-Tartarus targets Adeline Wilson, a leader of the terrorist group the H.I.V.E., to use her blood for a new immortality serum.
+The members include Red Panzer, Gorilla Grodd, Lady Vic, Siren, and Cheshire.
+Tartarus targets Adeline Kane, a leader of the terrorist group H.I.V.E., to use her blood for a new immortality serum.
 Before the Titans can stop him, Savage slits Wilson's throat.
-The Red Panzer dies in the subsequent battle.
+Red Panzer dies in the subsequent battle.
 Savage then shoots Cheshire, distracting the Titans as he and his other recruits escape.
 The Titans then rescue their old teammate Omen from Tartarus and the tide is turned after the Siren changes sides.
 The villain group disbands.

 Soon before the events of Infinite Crisis, Vandal Savage joins the newly reorganized Secret Society of Super Villains (now simply calling itself "the Society").
 Meanwhile, his now-adult daughter Scandal Savage joins the newest group to call itself the Secret Six, a team that opposes the Society's agenda.
 Savage later reveals that he believes Scandal and her Secret Six teammate the Catman would produce a suitable and formidable heir.
 Scandal, however, is romantically involved with the woman Knockout.
 Seeing this as defiance, Savage threatens Knockout and the team.

-Vandal Savage becomes leader of a doomsday cult and endows his followers with a variety of superhuman abilities thanks to a serum based on his own blood (though they lose these abilities without regular injections).
+Vandal Savage becomes leader of a doomsday cult and endows his followers with a variety of superhuman abilities using a serum based on his own blood (though they lose these abilities without regular injections).
 His recruit Fantasia then casts illusions to trick the Flash into bringing Savage an alien "Summoner" device.
 Deciding that the planet is overpopulated and no longer an enjoyable place for him to live, Savage intends to use the Summoner to force the Thanatos asteroid to crash to Earth, causing an apocalypse event and "thinning out the herd" of the human race.
 The Flash reverses the effect of the device, pushing the asteroid away, but then Savage leaps into the path of the beam, believing he will gain greater power from the asteroid just as a meteor once gave him power before.
 As he is sent to the asteroid, he declares that he will protect the Flash and his family and heirs as thanks for Wally West's help in his achievement of new power.
 As Savage vanishes, his followers are rounded up and their abilities fade.
 Savage's immortality allows him to survive on the meteor and he later returns to Earth by "hitching a ride" on a comet that is headed in that direction.